zyadzarin/Fixus/README.md

 ## Introduction
 Fixus is a winning submission for the UM Hackathon 2022 in the Telecommunication domain.
 It is a predictive maintenance dashboard web application designed to help predict telecommunication equipment failures.

+This repository is the web application dashboard only.
+The machine learning model was done in AWS Sagemaker (not included in this repo)

 ## Modules
 The application is composed of the following modules: